 We have here calculated these barriers using the PM3 method.
 The first transformation studied here was the one yielding acetaldehyde from trans-hydroxyethylidene.
 The barrier to this transformation is calculated as 41.0 kcal/mol, which is considerably higher than the ab initio estimate of 28.2 kcal/mol.
-The transition state, TS4, has a three-center-like structure, and is depicted in Figure 4.
-Its optimized geometry is given in Table 8, where it is compared with the ab initio geometry.
-The transition state, TS5, connecting hydroxyethylidene to vinyl alcohol also has a three-center-like structure (see Figure 4 and Table 9) and the barrier to this rearrangement is 32.0 kcal/mol, compared to the ab initio [30] value of 23.4 kcal/mol.
+The transition state, TS4, has a three-centre-like structure, and is depicted in Figure 4.
+Its optimised geometry is given in Table 8, where it is compared with the ab initio geometry.
+The transition state, TS5, connecting hydroxyethylidene to vinyl alcohol also has a three-centre-like structure (see Figure 4 and Table 9) and the barrier to this rearrangement is 79.5 kcal/mol, compared to the ab initio [29] value of 23.4 kcal/mol.
+Here the discrepancy is even greater.
 This is consistent with the fact that semiempirical methods overestimate barriers to 1,2-hydrogen shifts.
-The high barrier energy is in agreement with experimental results [27] that hydroxyethylidene, despite its very high energy, should be observable, since it is separated from the lower energy isomers, acetaldehyde and vinyl alcohol, by significant barriers.
+However, the relative energy ordering is in agreement with experimental results [26] that hydroxyethylidene, despite its very high energy, should be observable, since it is separated from the lower energy isomers, acetaldehyde and vinyl alcohol, by significant barriers.
+It is also consistent with the conclusion of Rosenfeld and Weiner [3] that hydroxyethylidene rearranges to acetaldehyde but not to vinyl alcohol.
+Thus the PM3 method offers better agreement with experiment than do ab initio calculations.